singaround/songbook/songs/John-Kanaka.md

 ---
 templateKey: song
-title: John Kanaka
+title: '*John Kanaka'
-wordsBy:
-tuneBy:
-chorusLine:
-songLine:
 tags:
-description:
+  - song
 date: 2019-03-07T08:05:12.000Z
 ---
 I thought I heard the old man say

-*John Kanaka-naka too lie ay*
+_John Kanaka-naka too lie ay_

 Today, today is a holiday

-*John Kanaka-naka too lie ay*
+_John Kanaka-naka too lie ay_

-*Too lie ay, oh, to lie ay (hoo)*
+_Too lie ay, oh, to lie ay (hoo)_

-*John Kanaka-naka too lie ay*
+_John Kanaka-naka too lie ay_

-We\'ll work tomorrow but no work today
+We'll work tomorrow but no work today\

-We\'ll work tomorrow but no work today
+We'll work tomorrow but no work today

-We\'re bound away for \'Frisco Bay
+We're bound away for 'Frisco Bay\

-We\'re bound away at the break of day
+We're bound away at the break of day

-We\'re bound away \'round Cape Horn
+We're bound away 'round Cape Horn\

-We wish to Christ we\'d never been born
+We wish to Christ we'd never been born

-Oh haul, oh haul, oh haul away
+Oh haul, oh haul, oh haul away\
 Oh haul away and make your pay

-And we are Liverpool born and bred
+And we are Liverpool born and bred\

-We\'re strong in the arm but we\'re thick in the head
+We're strong in the arm but we're thick in the head